biom262/cmm262-2023/CMM262-Syllabus-2023.md

 **Teaching Assistant 3:** Daniella Vo (dtv004@ucsd.edu)<br>
 **Teaching Assistant 4:** Jeff Jaureguy (jjauregu@ucsd.edu)<br>

-### Guest Lecturers
+### Lecturers
-As each module is taught by a separate guest lecturer, their contact information is provided in the syllabus table at the following Google Sheets link:
+As each module is taught by a separate lecturer, their contact information is provided in the syllabus table at the following Google Sheets link:

 https://docs.google.com/spreadsheets/d/1s-kjGqblJmk4cW-RhUNh_JHS_vk_nCP9CumVm6JsTSI